mpruna/Wifi_analysis_using_Elk_Stack/README.md

 apt-get update &&  apt-get install elasticsearch
 ```

+### Post installation adjustments

-We need to edit elasticsearch config file so we can access it from the host.
-This means we need to allow HTTP traffic on port 9200.
+We need to edit elasticsearch config file so we can access it from the host, which means we need to allow HTTP traffic on port 9200.

 ```
 nano /etc/elasticsearch/elasticsearch.yml
 Change network.host to 0.0.0.0 and host.http: 9200
 ```

-### Post installation adjustments

-We need to edit elasticsearch config file so we can access it from the host, which means we need to allow HTTP traffic on port 9200.

 Elasticsearch stores it's data into inverted indexes distributed across many shards.
 A shard holds just a subset of the `dataset.`
 By default, `Elastic` uses 5 shards and 1 replica, and this means that for every shard there is a `backup,` and we don't need this.